Testing Forms Before Launching

 For all the details, as well as step-by-step setup instructions, be sure to check out our tutorial on recommended SMTP solutions.

-Is Every Condition Working Properly?
+3. Is Conditional Logic Working Properly?

 To test your form’s conditional logic, be sure to try out any conditions that you’ve added to your form.